You are energetic, competitive, hard-working, and just plain fierce.

 After writing your experience section, it’s time to focus on skills that you should put on your entry level sales resume.

-How to write a skills section on an Entry Level Sales resume that people will love
+Entry Level Sales resume skills section that people will love

 Sales positions are generally about soft skills, so make sure this section has all the key skills that every sales position requires.